benscott/aframe-viewable-component/README.md

 ## aframe-viewable-component

 Restrict [A-Frame](https://aframe.io) camera rotation to a maximum number of degrees across the horizontal & vertical planes.
-When the camera is rotated to the maximum (maxyaw, maxpitch), the camera will be prevented from further rotation.
+When the camera is rotated to the maximum (maxyaw, maxpitch), the camera will be prevented from further rotation in that direction.

 ### API